ParjadM/ParjadM/README.md

 **More to come 😄 🚀 👍**

 ## News/Updates
-* Holiday is over soon working on new projects
+* First Week of class finished soon showcasing new projects that i'll be working on.

 ---
 ```javascript